-My name is Francisco J. Belchi, but call me Fran.
-I am a Software engineer currently based on my home town Cartagena, Spain, however I work remotely.
-I’ve been developing mobile apps and building new projects since I finished my computer engineer studies in 2009.
-I began with Android platform, and later on iOS which I’m focus nowadays.
+Hi! my name is Francisco J. Belchi, but call me Fran or iFranDroid.
+I am a Software engineer currently based on my home town, Cartagena, Spain.
+I work remotely and I’ve been developing mobile apps and building new projects since I finished my computer engineer studies in 2009.

 Since I was a kid I loved computer programming, away are those years in which I spent studying Basic for the Amstrad computer or C for when I could have an Intel 386.

 As soon as I finished my bachelor, I knew that the future of computer would be in our pockets so I started to code for Android with my second hand device T-Mobile G1 (HTC Dream), it was the first Android-powered phone made available to consumers.

 I enjoyed a lot that smartphone, it allowed me to create my first app, Glucose Meter for Android, an app to monitor the glucose level and have a historical in order to know if the management is good or bad.
 My next step for the app was to add the best feature that no other app had in the old Google Play, the ability to read the glucose levels directly from the device via Bluetooth.
 It wasn’t easy, by that time there were no official API or support for Bluetooth on Android 1.5, but I was lucky, I was in the right place at the right time and some friends at Google London lent me their super cool Motorola Droid with Android 2.0 and I could implement that feature.
 The app was able to read from the device and upload the data into Google Health with the aim of sharing the data with the doctor and family.